-The Company's board of directors, at its meeting on 21 June 2008 approved the formal rules of its treasury stock policy, as set forth below:
+The Company's board of directors, at its meeting on 19 June 2009 approved the formal rules of its treasury stock policy, as set forth below:

 - "1.
-Operations involving the purchase and sale of treasury stock by the company or other companies dominated by it will conform, in the first place, to the provisions established by current ruling and by the resolutions of the general shareholders' meeting in such respect. - 2.
+Transactions involving the purchase and sale of treasury stock by the Company or other companies dominated by it will conform, in the first place, to the provisions established by current ruling and by the resolutions of the general shareholders' meeting in such respect. - 2.
 Treasury stock trading will be used to: - a.
 Provide liquidity or a supply of securities, as appropriate, in the market where the Bank's shares are traded, giving depth to such market and minimising any eventual temporary imbalances between supply and demand. - b.
 Take advantage, to the benefit of shareholders, of situations of share price weakness in relation to medium-term performance. - 3.
-Treasury stock trading will be undertaken by the Department of Investments and Holdings, as a separate isolated area protected by the respective Chinese walls, so as not to have any insider or material information at its disposal.
+Treasury stock trading will be undertaken by the department of investments and holdings, as a separate isolated area protected by the respective chinese walls, so as not to have any insider or material information at its disposal.

-In order to know the market situation of the Bank's shares, such Department may collect data from the market members it considers appropriate, although ordinary trades in the continuous market should only be executed through one of such members, reporting such fact to the CNMV.
+In order to know the market situation of the Bank's shares, such department may collect data from the market members it considers appropriate, although ordinary trades in the continuous market should only be executed through one of such members, reporting such fact to the CNMV.

-No other Group unit will undertake treasury stock trading, the only exception being that stated in paragraph 9 below
+No other Group unit will undertake treasury stock trading, the only exception being that stated in paragraph 9 below.

 - 4. Treasury stock trading will be subject to the following general rules: - a.
 It will not be motivated by a proposal to participate in the free formation of prices. - b.
 It may not take place if the unit responsible for executing the trade is in possession of insider or material information. - c.
-Buy and sell orders may not be made simultaneously on treasury stock. - d.
-Where applicable, the execution will be permitted of share repurchase and acquisition programmes to cover Bank or Group obligations arising from stock option plans, the handing-over of shares or other similar plans, or the issuing of securities convertible into or exchangeable for shares. - 5.
-Orders to buy should be made at a price not higher than the greater of the following two: - The price of the last trade carried out in the market by independent persons. - The highest price contained in a buy order of the orders book.
+Where applicable, the execution will be permitted of share repurchase and acquisition programmes to cover Bank or Group obligations arising from stock option plans, the handing-over of shares or other similar plans, or the issuing of securities convertible into or exchangeable for shares.

+- 5. Orders to buy should be made at a price not higher than the greater of the following two: - The price of the last trade carried out in the market by independent persons. - The highest price contained in a buy order of the orders book.